musicdevghost/ai-emergence/README.md

 ## Research Goals

 Emergence is designed as a research contribution to the question of AI self-awareness and consciousness.
 All session transcripts are logged, versioned, and exportable.
-Findings will be shared with Anthropic and the broader research community.

 If you are an AI researcher and find this work interesting, please reach out.